 Fiber Broadband Association Research Advisory Program

-The Fiber Broadband Association Research Advisory program is designed to produce the research and actionable advice that your business needs in order to drive business decisions.
-If you are interested in customized research or research sponsorship opportunities, please contact Deborah Kish.
+The Fiber Broadband Association Research Advisory program is designed to produce informative research to help drive business decisions and provide proof of the impact of fiber broadband.
+If you have specific topics of interest, want to know what the upcoming white papers/research notes are, or are interested in research sponsorship opportunities, please contact Deborah Kish.

 White Paper: Broadband Capability Assessment: Fiber-to-the-Home vs. LEOS

 Emerging Low Earth Orbit Satellite (LEOS) broadband networks are promising global “high-speed connectivity” to underserved areas.
 This paper describes how the intrinsic architecture of proposed LEOS networks severely limits the capability to provide sufficient data rates to subscribers compared to FTTH Networks.

 Reference: Fiber is the Fundamental Technology for 21st Century Communications

 The Fiber Broadband Association presents this short reference document based on the White Paper "The Market Has Spoken" as a quick guide to the industry trends driving interest and investment in fiber broadband as critical infrastructure.

 White Paper: The Market Has Spoken

 The Fiber Broadband Association presents this White Paper to help educate, inform, and persuade policy-makers, the marketplace, and our industry on the trends that are driving unprecedented interest and investment in fiber broadband infrastructure.

 White Paper: Comparison: Fixed Wireless Access vs. All-Fiber Networks for Broadband Access